 This is my new website and is still under construction.
 If you want something from my old website check this link.

 The high level goal of the project is to develop a monitoring module in the network hypervisor based on software defined networking paradigm that help the cloud datacenter operators monitor the network just as a single switch.
-One important usecase for this module is detecting the iceburgs, heavy hitters and bursts characteristics.
-This is a new project and I'm still working to shape the project.
+One important usecase for this module is detecting the heavy hitters and hierarchical heavy hitters.
+Now imagine that every tenant wants this service.
+How can we allocate networking resources to keep all measurement tasks accurate using allocation and admission control schemes.
+Challenges include estimating accuracy of tasks without a ground-truth, admission control without knowing the size of a task beforehand, and per-switch resource allocation in a scalable way.

 vCRIB: A virtualized Rule Information Base